 Lodge Moorpark 1263

-The above lodges having sponsored the original application and provided 38 of the founding members.
+The first two lodges above having sponsored the original application and provided 38 of the founding members.
 It is noted that all reigning masters since the inception of the lodge have each and all filled their office with credit to themselves and to Lodge Inchinnan.
 Each successive master has on receiving the charter played his part in establishing the traditions of the lodge.
 They were the leaders for their allotted time and placed in a position of trust and responsibility to rule and direct, indeed there is no record to question this for the edification of others to follow.